Avanatiker/WorldTools/README.md

     - Players: Player positions and inventories
     - Statistics: Full personal player statistics
     - Advancements: Player advancements and progress
+    - Special Objects: Maps and Banners
-    - Detailed Metadata: Exhaustive capture details like modt, server version, and more
+    - Detailed Metadata: Exhaustive capture details like modt, server version, timestamps, and more

 - **Easy Access to Saved Worlds**: Your locally captured world save can be found in the single-player worlds list, allowing you to load and explore it conveniently.